-1.24 Lincoln University Code of Conduct
+1.24 Lincoln University Code of Conduct, Ethics, and Civility in the Workplace

-This code establishes the University's expectation of integrity and ethical and professional conduct by the following members of the University community: members of the Board of Curators; executive officers, faculty, staff, and other individuals employed by the University and using University resources or facilities; consultants, vendors and contractors when they are doing business with the University; and volunteers and representatives acting as agents of the University.
+This code establishes the University's expectation of integrity and ethical and professional conduct that creates and maintains a positive work and learning environment built on mutual respect by the following members of the University community: members of the Board of Curators; executive officers, faculty, staff, and other individuals employed by the University and using University resources or facilities; consultants, vendors and contractors when they are doing business with the University; and volunteers and representatives acting as agents of the University.
 The code is not an attempt to define specifically what one should and should not do, but to communicate that the University affirms that conduct consistent with accepted standards is an integral part of its mission.